swangarch/zero2ml/README.md

 ## 🎯 Goal

 By the end of this project, the repository will contain:
-1. A minimal set of ML algorithms written in Rust
+1. A minimal set of ML algorithms.
 2. Python scripts & notebooks for visualizing training results
 3. A clean and educational codebase that shows **how ML works under the hood**